1995 Estonian parliamentary election: Aftermath

-The defeat of the governing centre-right parties came as no surprise as the coalition parties had already been defeated in the 1993 local elections.
-The majority of the voters were disenchanted with coalition's shock therapy policies and scandals which had already brought about the dismissal of Prime Minister Mart Laar.
-Laar's premiership was also characterised with internal fights between coalition partners as well as different groups in his own Fatherland party.
-This led to a split in 1994, when several groups left Fatherland party.
-The winning KMÜ, while declaring to represent "right-wing politics", ran on a populist campaign highly critical of the previous center-right governments, accusing them of injustice, pauperization of the people and selling out people's properties.
-"Fatherland" on the other hand asked in its programme rhetorically, "whether we would like to let to power those who led us under Soviet rule resolutely towards the abyss, do we want back bread cartons and the oppressing embrace of the great Eastern neighbour, do we want hyperinflation and pension queues?
-Or do we want to continue building up a free and wealthy society?".
-The main slogan of KMÜ was "Competence, Cooperation, Domestic Peace"; the "Fatherland" ran under slogans "Choose the Right" and "A Choice for the Thinking Person".

 After the election, the Coalition Party under the leadership of Tiit Vähi and the rural parties formed government coalition with the Estonian Centre Party.
 However, the government collapsed in the autumn of 1995 after the so-called Tape scandal.
 As a result, the Centre Party was replaced by the Reform Party in the government.
 This coalition, which suffered from internal disagreements and clashes between free-market liberal Reform Party and centre-left rural parties, ended in 1996, when the Reform Party left the government.
 The Coalition Party and its rural allies continued as a minority government until the next elections in March 1999.
 The governments under KMÜ generally continued with the free-market reforms and Western integration started under the "Fatherland" governments, with minor changes implemented.